Firewalls.com’s Comprehensive Cyber Threat Dictionary

 What is Spoofing?

-Spoofing involves a hacker forging the sending address of an email for the purpose of a social engineering attack.
+When spoofing, a hacker forges the sending address of an email for the purpose of a social engineering attack.
 Users receiving a spoofed email are more likely to open attachments (which could contain malware) or voluntarily share sensitive information (as in a phishing attack) when they believe they know the sender.
-Banks and online stores are often the addresses being spoofed, in addition to addresses within a business.
+Commonly spoofed accounts include banks and online stores, in addition to those within a business.
 Spoofing may also refer to websites, when a bad actor copies the look of a legitimate website – often with a slight variation of its URL – also for malicious purposes.

 How to Recognize This Threat: The sender name may be changed, but the address may not, so cross-check both if you are initially suspicious.
 Also double-check the return path of the message, and look for typos or other style issues that would not normally be included in a legitimate email.

 How to Prevent This Threat: An important line of defense is teaching users on your network to be on the lookout for signs of spoofed messages.
-But to ensure your security, check out SonicWall’s email security and anti-spam solutions from SonicWall or Barracuda’s email security offerings.
+But to ensure your security, check out email security and anti-spam solutions from SonicWall or Barracuda’s email security offerings.

 What is Spyware?